-- physical/verbal abuse/bullying (see separate Friendship and Anti-bullying Policy),

-- discrimination (racism, sexism, homophobia, transphobia),

-- acceptable and unacceptable physical contact,

-- Children's Rights,

-- puberty and body changes (Relationships Education)

-- body image and stereotypes
+- physical/verbal abuse/bullying (see separate Friendship and Anti-bullying Policy), - discrimination (racism, sexism, homophobia, transphobia), - acceptable and unacceptable physical contact, - Children's Rights, - puberty and body changes (Relationships Education) - body image and stereotypes

 - different types of relationships (heterosexual and homosexual etc)

 - different types of family structures,

 - drugs and alcohol (see Drugs and alcohol policy)

 - unemployment,

 - financial issues,

 - careers and future aspirations

 - law and order

 - 'fake news'

-- Keeping healthy
+- Keeping healthy, physically and mentally

 - British Values and extremism

 - Transitions

-- Keeping safe (water, fire, online, knife crime)
+- Keeping safe (water, fire, online ,knife crime)

 The statutory guidance for RSE and Health Education came into effect in all schools from 2020.
 It is compulsory for schools to teach the parts of sex education that fall under National Curriculum Science wish must be taught to all students of primary age. e.g. biological aspects of puberty and sexual reproduction, (Education Act 1996, National Curriculum 2014) Parents and carers wishing to withdraw from aspects of sex education other than those taught under the Science curriculum, must ask in writing to the head teacher.
 Parents and carers wishing to withdraw are offered time to have a discussion with the head teacher and the PSHE Co-ordinator who will explore and concerns and discuss the impact of withdrawal on the child, such as gossip in the playground, incorrect information and confusion.

 Parents and carers will be provided with 'a purposeful and appropriate education' during that time of withdrawal.
-Materials are available for parents and carers are available if the wish to deliver RSE to their child at home with agreement with the head teacher.
+Materials are available for parents and carers are available if the wish to deliver RSE to their child at home with agreement with the head

 All parents and careers will be provided with a 'top tips for talking to your child' at the beginning of the year along with the topics that will be covered during the year.
+This information is also on the West Rise Website.
+The PSHE lead includes their email for any parent or carer wishing to discuss anything.

 Adults will address each topic considerately, with age appropriate resources e.g. different types of relationships with the book 'Tango Makes Three' by Justin Richardson; discrimination and transphobia with 'Boy in the Dress' by David Walliams and 10,000 Dresses by Marcus Ewert.
 We will ensure that where pupils indicate that they may be vulnerable and at risk, they will get appropriate support.
 There is a comprehensive list of books that are used to support the children and their PSHE lessons; both fiction and non-fiction.
+In addition we also use Primary Stars, football resources approved by The PSHE association for discrimination and raising aspiration lessons.